lmweber/cytometry-clustering-comparison/README.md

 This repository contains R scripts to reproduce the analyses and figures in our paper comparing clustering methods for high-dimensional flow cytometry and mass cytometry (CyTOF) data.

-A preprint of the paper is available from [bioRxiv](http://biorxiv.org/content/early/2016/11/10/047613) (latest version posted on November 10, 2016).
+- Weber L.M. and Robinson M.D.
+(2016) *Comparison of clustering methods for high-dimensional single-cell flow and mass cytometry data.* Cytometry Part A. [Open access available here.](http://onlinelibrary.wiley.com/doi/10.1002/cyto.a.23030/full)

+Supplementary files (Supporting Information PDF and Supporting Information Table S1) are available via the journal link above, or from the [supplementary_files](supplementary_files/) directory (latest version: November 18, 2016).